micka-coder/talmedia/tanakh/numbers/tanakh-numbers-chapter-4-rashi_en.md

 ### passuk 16
 <b>Encharged to Elazar.</b> He was assigned <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>to carry them; oil, incense, and anointing oil.
 The continual [daily] meal-offering.
 His responsibility was to issue orders, to urge [the others], and to offer it [on the altar] when they camped.
-<b>The charge of the entire Mishkon.</b> In addition, he was assigned to [oversee] the load of the sons of Kehat — <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>to issue orders for everyone’s work and load.
+<b>The charge of the entire Mishkon.</b> In addition, he was assigned to [oversee] the load of the sons of Kehos — <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>to issue orders for everyone’s work and load.
 This is [what is meant by] “the <i>Mishkon and all of its contents,” everything listed above in this chapter.
 But the load of the sons of Gershon and Merori, which did not consist of the holy of holies, was by order of Isamar, as is written in the portion of נָשׂא .
 </i>

 ### passuk 17